OutSystems/docs-product/src/develop/logic/emails-reactive/intro.md

 * You have configured the SMTP server.
 See [Configure OutSystems to Send Emails](../../../extensibility-and-integration/configure-send-emails.md) for instructions.

-* You're using Platform Server 11.14 or later.
+* You're using Platform Server 11.14.0 or later.

     <div class="info" markdown="1">

-    You can use these features in earlier Platform Server versions as technical preview, by meeting the following requirements:
+    You can use these features as technical preview in earlier Platform Server versions, by meeting the following requirements:

     * For Emails and basic widgets, use Platform Server 11.12.0 or later.